LuckierDodge/NFAE_Evaluator/README.md

 # NFAE_Evaluator

-Theory of Computation Assignment 3 - Evaluating whether or not an NFA w/ e-moves accepts or rejects different words
+Evaluating whether or not a Nondeterministic Finite Automata w/ e-moves accepts or rejects different words

 # Looking for More?